john-cd/rust_howto/bk/drafts/categories/memory-management/index.md

 [`static`][keyword~static]↗{{hi:static}} refers to items that have a fixed memory location and a `'static`{{hi:'static}} lifetime, meaning they exist for the entire duration of the program.
 These are similar to constants but represent a specific memory location.
 All references to a static item point to the same memory location.
-Static items can be mutable (), but modifying them requires an  block due to potential concurrency issues.
+Static items can be mutable (), but modifying them requires a block due to potential concurrency issues.
 They are often used for global variables or shared state across threads.
 See [[shared_state | Shared State]].

 Lazy initialization is a technique where a resource or variable is initialized only when it's first accessed, rather than at the start of the program.
 Lazy initialization is particularly useful for expensive computations or resources that may not be needed during the program's execution.
 It is commonly used with statics.